plentymarkets/docs-raw/plentyInterface/StockManagement.md

 # Management<a name="stockmanagement_management"></a>

 ## Contracts<a name="stockmanagement_management_contracts"></a>
-### RackManagementRepositoryContract<a name="stockmanagement_contracts_rackmanagementrepositorycontract"></a>
+### StorageLocationManagementRepositoryContract<a name="stockmanagement_contracts_storagelocationmanagementrepositorycontract"></a>

-The RackManagementRepositoryContract is the interface for the rack management repository.
-This interface provides the functionality to manage the warehouse configuration for racks.
-Racks can be retrieved, created or updated here.
+The StorageLocationManagementRepositoryContract is the interface for the storage location management repository.
+This interface provides the functionality to manage the warehouse configuration for storage locations.
+Storage locations can be retrieved, created or updated here.

 <div class="panel panel-warning">
     <div class="panel-heading">